Aydin-ab/ray-aydin/doc/source/templates/03_serving_stable_diffusion/README.md

 **When the workspace is up and running, start coding by clicking on the Jupyter or VS Code icon.
 Open the `start.ipynb` file and follow the instructions there.**

-By the end, you'll have an application that generates images using stable diffusion for a given prompt.
+By the end, you have an application that generates images using stable diffusion for a given prompt.

 The application looks something like this: